tazjin/democrify/README.md

 ## Building

 Building this project should be pretty straightforward.
-Make sure you have CocoaLibSpotify.framework sitting in /Library/Frameworks, get an appkey.c file from Spotify, install the Haskell Platform (64 Bit) plus the packages happstack-server and acid-state, build and run.
+Make sure you have CocoaLibSpotify.framework sitting in /Library/Frameworks, get an appkey.c file from Spotify, install the Haskell Platform (64 Bit) plus the packages happstack-server, acid-state, hastache

+You should then just be able to build & run!

 More detailed instructions will follow :)